ollyjukes/titanx-utility/README.md

 Scripts: The scripts/ directory was excluded, but files like trackElement280NFTs.js may need updates later.
 Let me know if you want to address these.

-CURRENT status:  trying to get the project to build: pleasse help
+CURRENT status:  trying to get the project to build:
+I'd like to add the mining link to the home page much like auctions and NFTs are.
+I also want to remove alchemy-sdk ( as it includes a very troublesome solana library that I want to remove) and use viem possibly instead  ( or eithers if thats more robust)